Federal Student Loan Consolidation

 Best Companies for Parent Student Loan Refinance

 The child who benefitted from the loan can not include parent PLUS Loans that they are not the listed borrower of, in a consolidation loan under their name.
 In other words, the debt can’t be transferred to the child in the federal student loan program.
-However, some private student refinance lenders will allow parents to transfer their debt to their child with a private student loan refinance loan.
+However, some private student refinance lenders will allow parents to transfer their debt to their child with a private education loan refinance loan.
 The child would need to qualify for the refinance loan on their own.

 Can you consolidate Parent PLUS Loans with student loans?